 - Meat - this recipe would be absolutely delicious with the addition of sausage or bacon.
 For a casserole of this size, 1lb of breakfast sausage (cooked) or 5–6 slices of bacon (cooked) would be a good add-on.

 - Mustard - you can absolutely use spicy mustard or brown mustard or whatever kind of mustard you prefer.
-The mustard adds a little zing to the casserole.
+The mustard adds a little zing to the egg bake.

-- Squash - yellow summer squash can be a good substitution, or it can be used alongside the zucchini.
+- Squash - yellow summer squash can be a good substitution, or it can be used alongside the zucchini slices.

-If you're on the hunt for a vegan zucchini breakfast casserole, try Minimalist Baker's Vegan Zucchini Gratin.
+If you're on the hunt for a vegan zucchini breakfast egg bake, try Minimalist Baker's Vegan Zucchini Gratin.

-Store cheesy zucchini casserole covered in the refrigerator (baked) for three to four days or in the freezer (baked) for two to three months.
+Store cheesy zucchini egg bake covered in the refrigerator (baked) for three to four days or in the freezer (baked) for two to three months.